 Business expert, consultant and writer Simon Sinek holds to the fact that companies can create the best value propositions when they start with understanding why their company does what it does.
 Start by taking an ‘outside-in’ approach by:

-- formulating ‘what’s broken’ in the world of your customer / your ideal customer segment
+- Then address the most valuable and critical problems your customers face, i.e., formulating ‘what’s broken’ in the world of your ideal customers

 - and what the ideal world would look like if it was resolved.